Insights From Company Pay vs. Performance Disclosures

 Supplemental Disclosure

-A second, rather lopsided, decision is to provide a supplemental disclosure.
-We generally advise against doing so unless is the company has a unique and specific message it wishes to deliver.
-But supplemental disclosure is allowed as long as three criteria are satisfied: 1) it’s not more prominent than the required disclosure, 2) it’s clearly labeled as supplemental, and 3) it’s not misleading.
+A second decision is whether to provide a supplemental disclosure.
+We generally advise against doing so unless there’s a unique and specific message to deliver.
+Any supplemental disclosure is subject to three criteria:

-Consistent with expectations, Figure 4 shows that very few companies have elected to provide a supplemental disclosure.
+Consistent with expectations, Figure 4 shows that very few companies elect to provide a supplemental disclosure.

-One of the companies providing a supplemental disclosure failed to adhere to the three criteria.
-If presenting a supplemental disclosure, be sure it’s labeled as such, is not more prominent than the required content, and is not misleading.
-We’re often asked what the definition of “misleading” is.
-In short, it means to not directly contradict or undo the construct that’s required by the core PvP rule or to waffle between different constructs over time.
+We’re often asked to define “misleading.”
+A statement is misleading if it directly contradicts or undoes the construct that the core PvP rule requires, or if it waffles between different constructs over time.
 The SEC’s C&DIs on non-GAAP metrics provide a flavor for how they think about the definition of misleading.

 Peer TSR Group

-While smaller reporting companies (SRCs) are exempted from selecting a peer group whose TSR they compare to their own, all non-SRC filers must do so.
-The final rules provide flexibility to use any non-broad index used for Item 201(e) purposes or the CD&A peer group.
+While SRCs are exempted from selecting a peer group whose TSR they compare to their own, all non-SRC filers must do so.
+The final rules allow companies to use any non-broad index used for Item 201(e) purposes or the CD&A peer group.

 There’s been no shortage of controversy here.
 For example, the PvP rule points to the index or group of companies selected under Item 201(e)(1)(ii), which excludes any broad market index.
 Broad market indices are allowed under Item 201(e)(1)(i), which isn’t listed anywhere in the PvP rule.
 Similarly, there’s been confusion as to the suitability of different peer groups disclosed in the CD&A, such as peer groups not explicitly flagged as having been used for benchmarking or a peer group used within a relative TSR award.
 The SEC partially addressed these topics in its recent C&DIs.

-As anticipated, a majority of companies have chosen to use their Item 201(e) group (Figure 5).
+As anticipated, most companies choose to use their Item 201(e) group (Figure 5).
 This is simpler and easier to roll forward than using the CD&A peer group.
-Out of interest, we’ve separated the CD&A group between the regular group used for compensation planning and the TSR peer group, should such a group exist and be different from the regular CD&A peer group.
+We separated the CD&A group between the regular group used for compensation planning and the TSR peer group, should such a group exist and be different from the regular CD&A peer group.

 Tabular List